-This is the single most important thing to remember when vacuuming.
+This is the single most important thing to remember when learning how to vacuum carpets and hardwood floors.
 No matter how strong the suction is, the vacuum cleaner needs time for that suction to work.
 So use a slow, deliberate back and forth motion.
 Especially on carpets and rugs, if you vacuum too quickly, you may pick up surface dirt, but nothing is collected from deep in the pile.
 The brush needs time to loosen deep-down dirt and the vacuum needs time to collect it.

 Clear the Path